Goyenda Tatar

 Goyenda Tatar is a Bengali adventure detective film directed by Srikanta Galui and produced by Binod Kumar Pandey and Usha Pande.
 Music is composed by Anirban Ray Akash.
-The storyline of the film is based on the story, Chotur Goyenda Choturabhijan, by Sasthipada Chattopathyay, and follows a group of kids led by Goenda Tatar, who are dragged into a kidnapping case.
+The storyline of the film is based on the story, Chotur Goyenda Choturabhijan, of Sasthipada Chattopathyay, and follows a group of kids led by Goenda Tatar.
 The film was theatrically released on 4 January 2019.

 Plot

 A bunch of adventurous kids and their leader Tatar are dragged into a mysterious kidnapping case.
 Their friend Sonai, an orphan was kidnapped by a notorious gang.
 They are helped by an ex-dacoit, Suleiman and bohemian Sentu da in solving the case.